Return to the search form Return to your search results

 • Minimum 3.0 UI and Transfer GPA- Students must have a minimum 3.0 UI and Transfer GPA to participate in this program (transfer GPAs lower than 3.0 may be considered on a case-by-case basis).

-• German Language Requirements (Semester and Academic Year Program)- Four semester of college-level German language experience required.
+• German Language Requirements (Semester and Academic Year Program)- Completion of four semesters of college-level German language experience required.

 • German Language Requirements (Summer Program)- No German language experience is required.